adriandragdolby/react-native-video/README.md

 Both iOS & Android (only 4.4 and higher) offer Settings to enable Captions for hearing impaired people.
 If "system" is selected and the Captions Setting is enabled, iOS/Android will look for a caption that matches that customer's language and display it.

 If a track matching the specified Type (and Value if appropriate) is unavailable, no text track will be displayed.
-If multiple tracks match the criteria, the first match will be used.
+If multiple tracks match the criteria than: the first match will be used (iOS), player will choose one of tracks for specified language (Android ExoPlayer)

 Platforms: Android ExoPlayer, iOS